stochasticresearch/copula/README.md

 Contains many tools useful for copula modeling in Matlab that do not exist directly in the Statistics and Machine Learning toolbox.
+Highlights are:
+  1) Smooth empirical copula density estimation via Beta-Kernels.
+  2) Sampling from calculated empirical copula
+  3) Clayton/Frank/Gumbel copula PDF and sampling for D>=2
+  4) Hybrid Copula Bayesian Network construction

 The (relevant) directory structure is as follows:
   - algorithms/ - contains the core copula algorithms.
 Brief descriptions of the files are:

   | File | Description |